SeidarT¶

 conda list | grep seidart

-If there are any issues on install please submit a ticket on the repository issue tracker This will help accommodate more system architectures and operating systems.
+If there are any issues on install please submit a ticket on the repository issue tracker.

-Fortran binaries are built locally to avoid operating system incompatibilities.
-To do so, you will need to clone the SeidarT-Backend repo:
+Fortran binaries are built locally to avoid operating-system incompatibilities.
+To do so, clone the SeidarT-Backend repo:

 git clone https://github.com/UMainedynamics/SeidarT-Backend.git

 Change directories into the SeidarT-Backend folder and activate the seidart environment if it is inactive.
-You can run the build script via Bash terminal:
+Then run:

 bash build.sh